 Orthopaedic Clinical Research Center

-The Orthopaedic Clinical Research Center (OCRC) is a newly established effort to centralize research activities, elevate the quality and efficiency of research studies, and provide education and enrichment opportunities for Department of Orthopaedic Surgery faculty, research staff, and trainees.
+The Orthopaedic Clinical Research Center (OCRC) was established to centralize research activities, elevate the quality and efficiency of research studies, and provide education and enrichment opportunities for Department of Orthopaedic Surgery faculty, research staff, and trainees.

 Our administrative core oversees the management of the OCRC and specifically aids with study coordination and implementation.